Published 2025

 In this module:

-This module summarizes adaptation of the Health Workforce Simulation Model (HWSM) to project supply and demand for select allied health occupations and several other occupations (e.g., pharmacists, podiatrists, and audiologists).
-Because of data limitations, which are discussed later, supply projections could only be made for 21 of the 35 occupations included in this component of the workforce modeling effort (Exhibit XI-1).
+This module summarizes adaptation of the Health Workforce Simulation Model (HWSM) to project supply and demand for select allied health occupations and several other occupations (for example, pharmacists, podiatrists, and audiologists).
+Because of data limitations, which are discussed later, supply projections could only be made for 27 of the 35 occupations included in this component of the workforce modeling effort (Exhibit XI-1).

 The research team reaches out to professional associations representing various health professions, with associations representing the modeled health professions contacted approximately every 2-3 years.
 The team seeks to identify the best available data sources, discuss trends affecting workforce supply and demand, and provide the opportunity for feedback on preliminary findings.
 The information provided in this technical documentation and in HRSA reports does not necessarily reflect the views of the associations that responded.
 There may not be clear consensus on all assumptions.